GBrooks1970/gb.automation.smoketests.api.poc/README.md

 The orchestrator:

-1. Invokes each per-project runner (util suite first, then main API tests).
+1. Invokes each per-project runner (util suite first, then main API tests) across all four demos.
 2. Starts/stops APIs unless the relevant port is already in use (`SKIP_API_START` safeguards shared dev environments).
 3. Captures log paths and exit codes for each suite.
 4. Produces three artefacts per run inside `.results/`: